 But If you’re a monster. you’d better start running.
 Monsters think they’re a darkness but they’re merely a shadow.
 I am the night.
 I will swallow you whole and leave no trace.
 Nothing but a drop of blood on my lips.
 And maybe on my ceiling.

-Mary Morgan @msmarymorgan, starry-eyed queen of chaos, is a writer, artist, and academic.
-Hailing from Buffalo, she now resides in London, where she is a PhD researcher.
-Her thesis, I Want Revenge, focuses on (REDACTED).
+Mary Morgan (@msmarymorgan), resident final girl, is a writer, artist and academic.
+Her PhD thesis, I Want Revenge, focuses on violent women on screen.
+Originally from Buffalo, she now lives in London.
 Her preferred state of existence is naked, covered in blood, eating cake.
+Or maybe waffles.